Aden-Q/Aden-Q.github.io/source/_posts/MIT-6-NULL-Course-Note.md

 **Killing a Process**

-The shell can use an inter-process communication mechanism called a *signal*.
+The shell can use an inter-process communication mechanism called *signal*.
 When a process receives a signal, it stops its execution, deals with the signal, and potentially changes the flow of execution based on the information that the signal delivered.
 For this reason, signal is also called *software interrupt*.

 + `Ctrl-C`: sends a `SIGINT` signal to a process to stop its execution
 + `Ctrl-\`: sends a `SIGQUIT` signal to a process to quit the process